ipygm/second-pygame/README.md

 # second-pygame
-# in the process of making
+a group proj, in the process of making